gregorywmorris/cdnow-customer-value/README.md

 Low-Engagement Customers:

 * **Reactivation Campaigns:** For customers with a high historical spend but low recent engagement, create targeted reactivation campaigns.
 Utilize personalized discounts, special promotions, and reminder emails to encourage these customers to return.
-Cost-Effective Strategies: For low spend and low probability customers, use cost-effective re-engagement strategies like email marketing and social media campaigns to improve engagement without significant investment.
+Cost-Effective Strategies: For low-spend and low-probability customers, use cost-effective re-engagement strategies like email marketing and social media campaigns to improve engagement without significant investment.

 Feedback and Personalization: